vircon32/ComputerSoftware/DesktopEmulator/Data/Readme.txt

 ------------------------------------------------------------

-What's new in version 23.3.19?
+What's new in version 23.6.4?

-  - Improved audio handling to prevent losing audio in some situations, like window events or file dialogs.
+  - Corrected bad display of texture regions with large scaling factors.
+Pixels now have the correct size and the region is placed correctly when mirror on X and/or Y is applied.

 ------------------------------------------------------------